Licensing Industry in Hong Kong

 - Hong Kong offers clear advantages as an ideal platform for licensors, licensees, agents and manufacturers to get together, which include intellectual property (IP) rights protection, respect for business agreements, distribution networks, access to quality licensees, availability of industry talent, market sensitivity and close business connections with the mainland.

-- The annual Hong Kong International Licensing Show (HKLS) held since 2002 has been widely recognised as the best licensing show in Asia and has helped Hong Kong consolidate its position as the regional licensing hub.
-In January 2016, HKLS attracted more than 20,800 trade visitors from over 100 regions and countries, including manufacturers, licensees, retailers and distributors, with over 860 brands & properties shown by more than 340 exhibitors from 15 regions and countries.
+- The annual Hong Kong International Licensing Show (HKILS) held since 2002 has been widely recognised as the best licensing show in Asia and has helped Hong Kong consolidate its position as the regional licensing hub.
+The 16th edition of HKILS held in January 2018 has attracted more than 22,000 trade visitors from over 100 regions and countries, including manufacturers, licensees, retailers and distributors, with over 1,000 brands & properties shown by more than 380 exhibitors from around the globe.

-- Retail sales of licensed merchandise in Hong Kong and China has increased by about 25% to US$7.6 billion from 2014 to 2015.
-Hong Kong and China are now Asia Pacific’s second-largest retail sales market of licensed merchandise after Japan, accounting for 25% of licensed merchandise retail sales in the region.
+- China is a fast-growing market for licensed goods, which has increased by about 22% to US$6.7 billion in the period of 2013-2016, according to the latest available data from the website of The Licensing Letter.
+In 2016, China was Asia’s second-largest retail sales market of licensed merchandise after Japan, accounting for 33.1% of licensed merchandise retail sales in the region.

-- In 2010, the International Licensing Industry Merchandisers’ Association (LIMA) opened its 6th office in Hong Kong, which serves as the regional hub for promoting licensing businesses and broadening the business network of LIMA members in Southeast Asia’s licensing markets.
-LIMA’s Hong Kong office is expected to reinforce the position of Hong Kong as a regional licensing trading centre.
+- In 2010, the International Licensing Industry Merchandisers’ Association (LIMA) opened its Hong Kong office, which serves as the regional hub for promoting licensing businesses and broadening the business network of LIMA members in Southeast Asia’s licensing markets.

 Hong Kong has relatively few home-grown brands and properties for licensing.
 Nevertheless, many international licensors, like Warner Bros., Mattel and the National Basketball Association (NBA) have chosen to set up offices in Hong Kong, many of which also function as the licensors’ regional headquarters in Asia.
 Moreover, many famous foreign licensors have entrusted the exclusive property rights to Hong Kong licensing agents to develop the business in Asia.